jclry1/An-Gairdin---MS1/progress-notes.md

 That pushes the footer to the end of th card.
 However, if the footers have differeing amount of content, they now push up to different heights at the bottom of the card. resolve this with a fixed-height footer to allow space for 3 lines of small text.

+Info for this solution derived from: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container

+### Placeholder text color
+Issue resolved using code and info from here: https://medium.com/@samanthaming/styling-placeholder-text-with-css-9a2a608b68bc